ShoumikMahbubRidoy/Ansible/Ansible Inventory Building.md

 In summary, Ansible inventory is a fundamental concept that allows you to organize and manage your infrastructure effectively.
 By defining groups, individual hosts, and variables, you can streamline your automation workflows.
 Whether you're dealing with a small set of servers or a large, ever-changing environment, Ansible's inventory system can help you manage and automate tasks across your servers and devices.

-Feel free to adapt and use this README code in your documentation.